Sports Premium Statement 17-18

 What is the Sports Premium?

 In April 2013, the government is providing funding of £150 million per annum for the academic years 2013/14 and 2014/15 to provide new and substantial primary school sport funding.
 This funding has been extended annually up until 2017/18.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
-Each school will receive £8,000 plus an extra £5 per pupil each year for the next two years - here at St Pius X Catholic Primary School that will mean around £9,000 a year.
+Each school will receive £8,000 plus an extra £5 per pupil each year for the next two years - here at St Pius X Catholic Primary School that will mean around £9,000 a year (doubled for academic year 2017-2018).
 The money can only be spent on sport and PE provision in schools.

 Purpose of the Funding